serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 We'll use it for editing Movie cast later.

-Transform templates again, you'll see that *MovieDB.PersonRow.ts* now has a *getLookup()* method alongside with a new lookupKey property:
+Build and transform templates again, you'll see that *MovieDB.PersonRow.ts* now has a *getLookup()* method alongside with a new lookupKey property:

 ```ts
 namespace MovieTutorial.MovieDB {